Last Updated on 1 month by traveldrafts

 We believe that Budapest is one of the best cities in the world to visit in Winter.
 Why?
 Two main reasons: Weather and crowds, but also the fact that most of the best things to do in Budapest are also great in Winter.

 It doesn’t rain all that much in Budapest in Winter.
-Actually, it rains less in the Winter than in Summer.
+Actually, it rains less in the Winter than in the Summer.
 Yes, it’s cold (sometimes very cold), but it isn’t too wet.
 In fact, February and March are two of the driest months in Budapest.
 This means that as long as you keep yourself warm, you can do almost everything in winter.

 Budapest is very popular these days, but Winter is also the low season in Europe.
 So, you won’t have to endure the crowds that you get during the peak season/summer.
-You’ll have some places for yourself and in others, you won’t have to be in queues for hours.
+You’ll have some places for yourself, and in others, you won’t have to be in queues for hours.

 In hindsight, you’ll probably have a better travel experience in Winter than in Summer.
 We have done both, and now that I think of it, we enjoyed our Budapest winter trip more!
-Though, It’s never a bad time to go to Budapest.
+Though it’s never a bad time to go to Budapest.

 Things to do in Budapest in Winter